 While a credit union needs income to provide member services and benefits, its primary purpose is to help its members make their financial lives easier and more affordable based on the credit union philosophy of “People Helping People” and “service first”.

-Not everyone can join a credit union.
+Not everyone can join a specific credit union, but there is a credit union for everyone.
 Credit unions serve a specific field of membership as defined by their federal or state charter.
 Anyone who falls within this common bond can join.
 A common bond is defined as the employees of a company, members of a civic or church group organization, or residents of a community.
 Generally, persons within a member’s immediate family, by blood or marriage, may also become members.

-Hudson River Financial FCU serves more than 50 school districts, municipalities, select companies, organizations and partners in the Hudson Valley area.
+Hudson River Financial FCU serves individuals who work, live, worship, go to school in or do business in Westchester, Putnam, and Rockland Counties.
 Click to Check Your Eligibility.
 Once you join, your immediate family can also become members.

 A credit union receives its authority to operate by obtaining a federal or state charter.
 Annual examinations and oversight are conducted by the supervisory agencies ‒ the National Credit Union Administration (NCUA) for federal credit unions ‒ and the New York Department of Banking for credit unions.
 A credit union is also governed by its member-elected Board of Directors.